 Hard Wear Areas

-Epoxy or polyurethane flow is typically applied between 2 and 3mm in thickness and often has a smooth surface or may be given a surface dressing (anti-slip).
+Flow applied resin flooring is typically applied between 2 and 3mm in thickness and often has a smooth surface or may be given a surface dressing (anti-slip).

 Some people confuse this with paint, however, it’s much thicker (typically 2-3mm) meaning it’s more durable and will last a lot longer saving you money in the long-run.
 If the floor underneath has had previous repairs, it removes the imperfections in the concrete floor giving a showroom standard finish.
 This type of resin system is typically applied to areas that need to be very hard wearing, but also very aesthetically pleasing for any visitors.
 These flow applied flooring systems are designed for the more hard wearing duties in manufacturing environments.